JaegerJochimsen/CDUX_Scientific_Visualization_Optimization/README.md

 Consider a set of basis flows S, where a flow is denoted by a start and an end point, S = {(s<sub>i</sub>, e<sub>i</sub>) | 0 <= i <= |S|}.

-Our goal is to interpolate end positions for a set of query points Q, where Q = {(q<sub>i</sub>, ?) | 0 <= i <= |Q|}.
+Our <strong>goal</strong> is to interpolate end positions for a set of query points Q, where Q = {(q<sub>i</sub>, ?) | 0 <= i <= |Q|}.

+All points containted within S and Q, are scattered over a cube-shaped domain, and that domain is split into 64 subdomains (each of uniform size and shape).

 ## Dependencies
 1. CGAL
 2. VTK